birddograbbit/magic8-accuracy-predictor/README.md

 - **Feature Relevance**: Each symbol uses only relevant features
 - **Threshold Optimization**: Per-symbol-strategy for maximum profit
 - **Training Efficiency**: Parallel training possible
+- **F1 Score Optimization**: Proper balance of precision and recall

 ## 🐛 Common Issues & Solutions

+### All Thresholds Showing 0.50
+Fixed!
+The F1 calculation was using bitwise AND.
+Now uses sklearn.metrics.f1_score for correct calculation.

 ### Missing Raw Data
 Ensure you have the Magic8 CSV files organized by date folders with profit, trades, and delta sheets.

 ### Empty data/symbol_specific Directory
-Run the complete pipeline: process data → split by symbol → train models
+Run the complete pipeline: process data → split by symbol → train models → optimize thresholds

 ### Feature Mismatch
 Use the minimal feature_info.json to let models auto-detect features from your data.